-The major in Interdisciplinary Studies in Elementary Education offers two levels of certification
+The major in Education offers two levels of certification

 - Generic teaching skills required to plan, deliver, and evaluate teaching;

 - Organization and management skills needed for large group, small group, and individual instruction